 They are so many women at risk, widows and single mothers.
 The children at risk are the child mothers and children born out of rape (Protection Officer/Counsellor, American Refugee Council (ARC).

 Single mothers managed both self-care and familial responsibilities which meant additional workload without men’s or external support.
 A significant percentage (44.0%) of women (n=341) stated that they were not living with their spouses.
 The women mentioned that their spouses had deserted them and married other women in the camp.
-One of the refugee women narrated her ordeal:

-He [former spouse] is here in Rubondo, in this Nakivale settlement, but he left me with children, and he went.
-He married another woman after I gave birth (Congolese woman, Rubondo).

 This reflects a vulnerability due to separation/divorce and short-term relationships among couples which also increased the burden of childcare for women.
 Women with children who entered new relationships found it challenging, for instance, most of these relationships failed to endure.
 Children faced an escalated risk of child neglect by their parents and abuse or exploitation by step-fathers.
 For example, one of the refugee women said: